OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-02.md

 ## Romans 2:13

-For it is not the hearers of the Law who are righteous in God's sight, but the doers of the Law who will be justified.
+For it is not those who merely hear the Law who are righteous in God's sight, but those who act upon the Law will be justified.

 ## Romans 2:14